What Is Franchising?

 Franchising refers to the act of licensing intellectual property so that it can be shared with franchisees or the owners of your additional locations.
 This intellectual property can include proprietary knowledge, your business model, operational procedures, and trademarks for specific products or services.

-But as we mentioned earlier, aspiring franchisors must go through a lengthy process before recruiting their first franchisee.
+However, as mentioned earlier, aspiring franchisors must undergo a lengthy process before recruiting their first franchisee.

 Here’s how to get started: